pkarsy/ds3231-toit/README.md

 > set-aging-offset

-Can get a value from -128 up to 127 to make the clock more accurate (in fact less than 2ppm).
+Can get a value from -128 up to 127 to make the clock more accurate (significantly less than 2ppm).
-- inside tools/ there is the **offset-calculator.toit app**.
+- inside tools/ there is the **offset-calculator.toit** program.
 The hardware setup is minimal a ESP32x and a Ds3231 module.
 It is very slow, but you can use multiple modules in parallel.
 - [this project](https://github.com/gbhug5a/DS3231-Aging-GPS), is much faster but also